Sten Rudberg

 Sten Rudberg (13 September 1917 – 22 October 1996) was a Swedish geologist and geomorphologist.
 He was the son of Gunnar Rudberg.
-Sten Rudberg was appointed chair professor of the Göteborg University in 1958 after incumbent professor Karl-Erik Bergsten moved to Lund University.
+Sten Rudberg was appointed chair professor of the University of Gothenburg in 1958 after incumbent professor Karl-Erik Bergsten moved to Lund University.
 In 1959 Rudberg was elected into the Royal Society of Sciences and Letters in Gothenburg.
 Subsequently, in 1961 Rudberg's professorship was transformed into a professorship in Physical geography.
-In 1964 Rudberg went to head the department of Physical geography after the Geography department of the Göteborg University was dissolved and Human geography formed its own department.
+In 1964 Rudberg went to head the department of Physical geography after the Geography department of the University of Gothenburg was dissolved and Human geography formed its own department.
 Rudberg remained professor in Gothenburg until 1984.